-Students may be administratively withdrawn from the college under the following circumstances:
+Students may be administratively withdrawn from the University under the following circumstances:

-- Failure to meet admission requirements or falsification of information on the Sonoran University application. - Failure to pay tuition and fees for the prescribed program of study by the published deadline. - Failure to return to active enrollment at the end of the granted leave. - Failure to complete Registration Term Agreement, Personal Information Update (when required), and/or necessary authorizations for registration to occur.
+- Failure to meet admission requirements or falsification of information on Sonoran University's Application. - Failure to pay tuition and fees for the prescribed program of study by the published deadline. - Failure to return to active enrollment at the end of a granted leave. - Failure to complete the Registration Term Agreement, Personal Information Update (when required), and/or necessary authorizations for registration to occur.

-Course Withdrawal/Refund Policy
+Course Withdrawal